 5. Use the same brand of power tools

 Using the same brand of power tools means you can interchange the battery packs, instead of needing separate ones for each brand of tool.
 It makes things way easier and creates less hassle once one is knackered or if one runs out of power.

 Rather than ordering bits and pieces from all over the place, see if it makes more sense to buy in bulk from one retailer and avoid delivery costs.
 For example, if you spend more than £300 in one go online on big and bulky items then you’ll get free home delivery from Wickes.

 7. Finally, the most important rule of all to save money – measure twice and cut once!

-Researching thoroughly will help prevent silly mistakes and wasting money.
+When learning how to build a shed by yourself, researching thoroughly will help prevent making silly mistakes and wasting money.

 I hope you have found this article helpful and good luck if you are building your own custom shed.
 They can definitely look a lot better and make you feel more proud!
 For some more inspiration look at this shed guide which gives you an idea of the different types of sheds available and what they look like.

 If you liked this article then you might like this.
 I’ve recently completed a post about how I extended this shed and insulated it.
 I turned my shed into a garden office or garden room to enjoy all year round.